Integrated Pest Control

 When reporting a possible/known invasive plant species found within the county, fill out the Specimen for Determination form below and email it along with any pictures to IPC.AWM@SDCounty.CA.gov.

-Alternatively, please turn in the form below and the plant sample to the County of San Diego, Agriculture Weights and Measures, located at 9325 Hazard Way, Suite 100, San Diego, CA 92123-1217.
-Within the form, it is important to include your contact information so we may reach you for further clarification or to update you on any next steps.
+Alternatively, you can also turn in the form and the plant sample to the County of San Diego Agriculture/Weights & Measures office located at 9325 Hazard Way, Suite 100, San Diego, CA 92123-1217.
+Within the form, please include your contact information so we may reach you for further clarification or to update you on any next steps.

 Desert knapweed: Volutaria tubuliflora